Today we’re diving into a bowl of Shrimp Pasta with Spicy Tomato Cream Sauce.

 - Add the tomatoes, basil leaves, sugar, oregano, salt and pepper and mix well.
 Cook for one minute and then remove from heat.
 Puree with an immersion blender until the mixture is smooth.
-The basil leaves will chop as you do this.

 This recipe makes 4 1.5 C servings or 6 1 C servings.

 Addition of parmesan cheese will alter the nutrition content of this recipe.